 - Finally, from the VBA editor, you can edit the macros according to your necessity.

 1.2.
-Open VBA Editor Directly Using Keyboard Shortcut
+Opening Excel VBA Editor Directly Using Keyboard Shortcut

 If you got the workbook from other sources, it is wise to edit macros by following the previous method.
 But, if this is your own workbook, you can follow this simple method.
 You know all the modules’ and macros’ names in your workbook, right?
 So, you can go to any module anytime and edit the macros.